 - high-definition images and videos delivered with lower cost and bandwidth.

-Azion’s Edge Computing Platform not only delivers on these benefits, but further enhances cost savings through serverless computing.
+Azion’s Edge Platform not only delivers on these benefits, but further enhances cost savings through serverless computing.
 In a serverless computing model, customers pay only for the resources they use, rather than provisioning ahead of time, eliminating overhead from resource waste and reducing the barrier to entry.
 Instead, server-side tasks like resource management are handled by Azion, freeing up businesses to focus on improving on customer experience (CX).

-Azion’s Edge Computing Platform includes a suite of edge computing products that can help e-commerce improve their applications:
+Azion’s Edge Platform includes a suite of edge computing products that can help e-commerce improve their applications: